rogov-dvp/ChatBot-COSC-310/README.md

 JavaScript has enough to tools to build the same chatbot that we would have made with a programming langauge but with additional perks.
 Writing it in JavaScript provides us to easily integrate into a hosted website and develop an aesthetic UI.

 ### Input Examples:
-Try to ask these statements to chatbot!
+Try to ask these statements to our [chatbot](https://chatbot-310-app.firebaseapp.com/)

 ```
 What is agile?